tghaleb/comandante/docs/index.md

 ### Config

-A provided [ConfigSingleton][Comandante::ConfigSingleton] simplifies loading config from a `yaml` file.
+A [ConfigSingleton][Comandante::ConfigSingleton] that simplifies loading config from a `yaml` file.
 You use the included macro `config_type`, for example:

 ```crystal
   class Config < ConfigSingleton